-As part of our Wellness Program we continue to offer annual flu injections, skin cancer screening and hearing tests, which yield an excellent take up by staff.
+As part of our Wellness Program, we continue to offer annual flu vaccinations, skin cancer screening, hearing tests, and an Employee Assistance Program (EAP) which yield an excellent take up by staff.
 In addition to the many events and programs that are delivered annually Council also provides a financial benefit for a wide range of activities that contribute to individual wellbeing.
 Council will contribute up to a maximum value of \$100 for eligible employees.